AlexHimchak/trainSchedule/README.md

     * Frequency -- in minutes
   * Code this app to calculate when the next train will arrive; this should be relative to the current time.
   * Users from many different machines must be able to view same train times.
-  * Styling and theme are completely up to you.
-Get Creative!